The Mental Health Motorbike exists to create meaningful opportunities so that together we grow the greater wellbeing of

 We are in extraordinary times where the need for Mental Health support services are definitely on the increase.
 We have seen more demand in people wanting to talk since the onset of the Covid-19 virus in March 2020.

-Our organisation is growing with 9 volunteer staff, 24 qualified Mental Health First Aider’s, 53 Ambassadors and 12 online moderators.
-We are at early days and are always looking for support as we have high ambitions of how we want the biking community to engage with their long term wellbeing.
-We aim to create the countries first dedicated mental health first aid network for bikers in 2021.
+Our organisation is growing with 10 volunteer staff, 56 qualified Mental Health First Aider’s, 98 Ambassadors and 15 online moderators.
+We are at early days and are always looking for support as we have high ambitions of how we want the biker community to engage with their long term wellbeing.
+We aim to create the countries first free dedicated mental health first aid network for bikers in 2021.